 JONES: Oh, the band I - and I learned certain things, even if I'm not, like, feeling - like I be in a lot of pain and if I tell them I'm in a really lot of pain, and they see that in my face, it sort of gets them down because all night they watching me now.
 You know, and sometimes I might tell them I'm really, you know - little pain, so Gabe will start off too slow or calling slow songs, and I look at him like pick it up, pick it up, you know.
 And so I've learned.

 Now I'm like no matter what, I'm going to throw - look at them and flash a smile.
 I'm OK guys, you know.
 I'm all right.
-The pain is pretty good.
+Pain is pretty good.
 I don't feel that much pain.
 Even if I do feel a little bit more pain, I have to get that smile, and let them know that that pain is not that bad because they'll read it differently.
 You know, and I have to get through with it, so they're watching me.

 GROSS: OK.
 This isn't exactly like having a documentary, but your record "100 Days And 100 Nights" was used as music in a FitBit commercial.
 And so...

 JONES: A coffee commercial, yeah.
 That was in a couple.

 GROSS: ...I know you watch a lot of TV.
 So what's it like to put on the TV and have one of your songs in a commercial?

 JONES: Well, wait, it was that one and then also I did September for the Target.
 They had the - I did the cover of - what was that? - black - (singing) everybody dance, ya'll.